GianFac/SC4PS2526/Homework-03/HW_3.md

 C=AB\to C_{ij}=\sum_{k}A_{ik}B_{jk}
 $$

-The programs allow the user to specify from terminal:
+The programs is run inserting:

-- The size $ N*N $ of the matricies A and B
+- The size $ N*N $ of the matrices
-- The value of all the elements of A and B
+- The values a and b for the diagonal matrices A B
-- The output file in which the matrix would be written
+- The output file name for the matrix C

 2 different loops for the algorithm are tested:
 - a naive "ijk" loop